daniahl/ml_benchmark/README.md

 # ml_benchmark
 Simple Python script to to test the performance of NumPy, scikit-learn, and tensorflow.

+**2022 edition update:** Updated to work with tensorflow 2.x, and added a new output example.

 ## Requirements
 * Python >= 3.4
 * NumPy